 Fortunately, many critical issues facing GPS technology have been identified and are nearing resolution.
 High-quality receivers provide better than 2.2 metre horizontal accuracy in 95% of cases, and better than 3 metre accuracy in 99% of cases.

 A brief history of GPS

 GPS technology has been used globally throughout history.
-The launch of Russia’s Sputnik I satellite in 1957 ushered in the possibility of geolocation capabilities and soon after, the U.S. Department of Defense began using it for submarine navigation.
+The launch of Russia’s Sputnik I satellite in 1957 ushered in the possibility of geolocation capabilities and soon after, the U.S. Department of Defence began using it for submarine navigation.

-In 1983, the U.S. government made GPS publically available, but still kept control of the available data.
+In 1983, the U.S. government made GPS publicly available, but still kept control of the available data.
 It wasn’t until 2000 that companies and the general public gained full access to the use of GPS, eventually paving the way for greater GPS advancement.

 Global Navigation Satellite Systems (GNSS)

 A GPS is considered to be a Global Navigation Satellite System (GNSS) — meaning it is a satellite navigation system with global coverage.
 As of 2020, there are two fully operational global navigation satellite systems: the U.S. navigation signal timing and ranging (NAVSTAR) GPS and Russia’s Global Navigation Satellite System (GLONASS).
-The NAVSTAR GPS consists of 32 satellites owned by the U.S. and is the best-known and most widely-utilised satellite system.
+The NAVSTAR GPS consists of 32 satellites owned by the U.S. and is the best-known and most widely utilised satellite system.
 Russia’s GLONASS consists of 24 operational satellites with three remaining as spares or in testing.

 Illustration of GLONASS, GPS and Galileo Satellites.